Student Paths Outcomes and Standards for this Step:

-Other questions could be about most watched video or listened to music, and even better software to study or website with useful information to get a job, prepare for a career or go to college.
+Other questions could be about most watched videos or listened-to music, and even better software to study or websites with useful information to get a job, prepare for a career or go to college.
 The first 2 volunteers assign specific questions for every student to answer in relation to the logs recording use of technology.

 Second, ask for two more volunteers to help manage the “public counting” from the logs.
 The 4 volunteers need to organize the class into 2 groups to count and recount (verify) the information collected in the first stage.

-2 volunteers will record the information on the front board, paper, computer, or projector while the other 2 volunteers lead the class in counting the votes.
-Divide the students into 2 groups, a discussion leader and public recorder assigned to each group.
+Two volunteers will record the information on the front board, paper, computer, or projector while the other two volunteers lead the class in counting the votes.
+Divide the students into two groups, a discussion leader and public recorder assigned to each group.
 Divide the papers that were collected into two, even piles, and assign each group to count the number of hours students spent using technology.

 The short way is to have the teacher ask and count total hours in order to share this with the class.
 The extended lesson is to engage students further in the monitoring of technology use, privacy, and the dangers of too much time plugged into the screen.

 Third, suggest that using a spreadsheet on the computer is a great way to record and manage this information.
-Ask for 2 student volunteers to count and record this information in the spreadsheet.
-Allow these 3 parts to flow naturally as students use paper pencil and white boards to count and organize data.
+Ask for two student volunteers to count and record this information in the spreadsheet.
+Allow these three parts to flow naturally as students use paper pencil and white boards to count and organize data.

 Here is a link to Pew Research on how teens use the Internet for reference; this is a starting point to find many other studies students and teachers may find interesting.